curvcpu/curv-python/.github/CONTRIBUTING.md

  1. Install [`uv`](https://docs.astral.sh/uv/getting-started/installation/).

- 2. Clone this repo and install the packages in editable mode:
+ 2. Clone this repo and set up the developer environment (packages installed editable and CLIs on PATH):

     ```shell
     git clone https://github.com/curvcpu/curv-python.git
-    cd curv-python/packages/curvpyutils
+    cd curv-python
-    uv tool install --editable .
+    make dev-setup
     ```

+    This also installs the CLI tools (`curv-cfg`, `curv-memmap2`, etc.) into your shell via `uv`.

     If `curvcfg` is not immediately available in your PATH, run this: